Our Magpie ANZACs

 Jackson and Seddon returned home after the war, and both once again pulled on the Collingwood jumper.
 But Rowan never made it back: he died in France late the next year, leaving behind a grieving widow and a young son he never got to see.

-Of the 58 Collingwood players, eight died, and others lost brothers.
+Of those 60, eight died, and others lost brothers.
 Players who lied about their age to sign up young, others who were so determined to serve their country they enlisted when they were on the wrong side of 40.

 But there are also the stories of life at home – on and off the football field.